mikebridge/TeamCityDotNetCore/README.md

-# TeamCityDotNetCore
-Continuous Integration for .Net Core with Docker and TeamCity
+# Continuous Integration for .Net Core
+## With Docker and TeamCity

+... this is a work-in-progress.